 N.B.
 1. A photograph exists of the machine at a banked racetrack named as Brooklands.
 It is not Brooklands.

-2. Source unkown.
-Information from a cutting published in the vvmccsa.org.au magazine, 2015.
+2. Information from an email exchange published in the vvmccsa.org.au Smoke Signal magazine, 2015.

 Sources: Graces Guide, et al

 If you have further information or a query related to this page, please contact us